Indiana Overtime Laws

 The following types of employees are frequently exempt from federal overtime rules:

 If you're being denied overtime pay, there are legal options available to you.
 Indiana and the federal labor department have online wage complaint forms to help resolve your situation.
 You can also hire an attorney to guide you through the claim process, and recover available lost wages and any damages.
-Receive a free claim review from an experienced Indiana attorney to learn how the state and federal laws apply to your case.
+Learn more from an experienced Indiana employment law attorney about how the state and federal laws apply to your case.

 Contact a qualified attorney.